danielmlow/danielmlow.github.io/_pages/about.md

 He has co-founded the Harvard-MIT Speech and Language Biomarker Interest Group which organizes talks and discussions in this field ([request to join here](https://groups.google.com/forum/#!forum/harvard-mit-speech-group/join)).
 He teaches workshops and [courses](https://danielmlow.github.io/teaching/) on machine learning and natural language processing at Harvard and other universities.

-His work has been funded by an NIH NIMH T32 training grant, a RallyPoint Fellowship, an NIH NIDCD T32 training grant, the NIH Common Fund Bridge2AI program, an Amelia Peabody Professional Development Award, and a Fundacion Williams grant.
+His work has been funded by an NIH NIMH T32 training grant, a RallyPoint Fellowship, an NIH NIDCD T32 training grant, the NIH Common Fund Bridge2AI program, an Amelia Peabody Professional Development Award, and a Fundacion Williams grant.  -->

+# Training
+- 2023-2024 - NIMH T32 Postdoctoral Fellowship, Department of Epidemiology, Harvard Chan School of Public Health & Department of Psychology, Harvard University

 # Education
-- 2024 - PhD in Speech and Hearing Bioscience and Technology, Division of Medical Sciences, Harvard University
+- 2024 - PhD in Speech and Hearing Bioscience and Technology, Harvard University
-- 2018 - MA in Language and Communication Technologies, University of Groningen, Netherlands
+- 2018 - MA in Language and Communication Technologies, University of Groningen, the Netherlands
 - 2018 - MSc in Cognitive Science, University of Trento, Italy
 - 2015 - BA in Neurolinguistics & Psycholinguistics, University of Buenos Aires, Argentina